Tag Archives: Bike chain

 Light lubrication on your bike chain is the key; wipe off excess to prevent dirt build-up.

-The chain and sprockets on your bike play a key part in the transfer of power from your legs to your wheels, making them go round and round.
+The chain and sprockets on your bike are key in transferring power from your legs to your wheels, making them go round and round.
 When the crank and gears collect dirt and grit and get gummy, not only does it slow you down, but they also wear out faster.
 Keeping your chain clean and lubricated is one of the best ways to keep your bike working well.

 • How to clean your chain – quick and easy check out this video.

 Tip: Use lightweight oil specially designed for bikes.
-Please avoid motor oil as it is too heavy and will quickly attract dirt and crud.
+Please avoid motor oil as it is too heavy and quickly attracts dirt and crud.
 Want a big greasy chainring mark on your leg?
 Using too much oil or the wrong kind is a guaranteed way to get one.
 Light lubrication is the key, and wipe off excess at the end.

 2. Lubricate the moving parts of your derailleurs.